Modern Slavery Act 2015

 As a key player in financing the economy, our mission is to offer the best solutions to individuals, companies and institutions, in order to support them in the development of their projects, the management of their financial resources and the mitigation of their risks.
 Our success in doing so relies on women and men, whether they are employees, contractors or any other stakeholders.
-Therefore, respecting human rights and dignity is at the very core of our mission.
+Therefore, respecting human rights and dignity is part of how we perform our mission.
 This is why we are committed to improving our practices to protect human rights1 and avoid any violation within our sphere of influence.”

 Message from Caroline Guillaumin, Group Head of Human Resources at Societe Generale: